 Glamping is quite a new term and really just means glamorous or posh camping.
 We prefer to call this comfy camping and while luxury is very subjective our comfortable beds, blankets, candle light, sofa, woodburner and all the accessories we supply are certainly a lot more luxurious than a ground sheet and a flapping tent.
 Each tent has a wood burning fire with oven for warmth and cooking, while on warm days the front of the tent can be rolled up to provide a cool flow of air and a fantastic view.
 The kitchen is very well equipped and includes an espresso maker, cool cupboard, and plenty of good quality kitchenware, glassware and crockery.

 New for 2018 is the addition of a small fridge in each tent, our guests told us this would make a difference to their stay so we have added them

 Are the wood-burning ovens difficult to master?

 The stoves have hobs above the fire for cooking and simmering and a small oven.
 They take a while to heat up and we think mastering cooking on a wood burning one of the most fun parts of your stay.
 Each tent includes information on cooking on the stove.

 How do we book Sunday breakfast?

 You can prebook Sunday breakfast by calling 01409 241552 the week before your stay or book it on arrival.
 The breakfast is served in the farmyard Barn and we can offer vegetarian and vegan alternatives with notice.
-It's a hearty breakfast and Sunday papers can be ordered.

 Are children allowed to roam freely on the campsite?